streamduck-org/streamduck-docs/src/daemon/configuration.md

 ## Plugins
 Plugins can be installed by dropping dynamic library files (.dll or .so for respective platform) into `plugins` folder inside your configuration folder.

 Plugins will be automatically loaded on next run of the daemon.
 If any error happens during plugin loading, it will be logged by the daemon.
-So if something doesn't work, check logs of the daemon and find out
+So if something doesn't work, check logs of the daemon and find out.